jorishr/website-text-translator/README.md

 ### change direction

 This experimental.
-See the section on handling future updates and changes to your HTML files and/or JSON files.
+See the section on [Handling future updates and changes to your HTML files and/or JSON files](#handling-future-updates-and-changes-to-your-html-files-andor-json-files).

 ### log level